747 Naval Air Squadron

-747 Naval Air Squadron (747 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded in December 1945.
-747 Naval Air Squadron was part of the Torpedo Bomber Reconnaissance Pool and formed at HMS Owl, RNAS Fearn, in March 1943, evolving into an Operational Training Unit.
-July saw the squadron move to HMS Nightjar, RNAS Inskip and became part of No. 1 Naval Operational Training Unit.
+747 Naval Air Squadron (747 NAS), also called 747 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last active between 1943 and 1945 as an Operational Training Unit, as part of the No. 1 Naval Operational Training Unit, operating from a number of naval air stations.

-It returned to HMS Owl in January 1944 and then to HMS Urley, RNAS Ronaldsway, in July.
-In November 1945 the squadron headquarters moved to HMS Jackdaw, RNAS Crail, leaving a Flight at HMS Urley.
+The squadron was initially part of the Torpedo Bomber Reconnaissance Pool and formed at HMS Owl, RNAS Fearn, Scottish Highlands, in March 1943, before evolving into an Operational Training Unit.
+July saw the squadron move to HMS Nightjar, RNAS Inskip, Lancashire and then became part of the No. 1 Naval Operational Training Unit.
+It returned to HMS Owl in January 1944 and then to HMS Urley, RNAS Ronaldsway, Isle of Man, in July.
+In November 1945 the squadron headquarters moved to HMS Jackdaw, RNAS Crail, Fife, leaving a Flight at HMS Urley.

 History

 Torpedo Bomber Reconnaissance Pool (1943)

 747 Naval Air Squadron formed at RNAS Fearn (HMS Owl), in Scottish Highlands, on 22 March 1943 as a Torpedo Bomber Reconnaissance Pool squadron.
 It was initially equipped with three Fairey Swordfish, a biplane torpedo bomber, three Fairey Barracuda, a torpedo and dive bomber and a few Avro Anson multi-role training aircraft, fitted out as radar flying classrooms.